Tomato Problems: How to Identify and Treat Septoria Leaf Spot

 How do you control and treat leaf spot?

-The best control measure is prevention (see below).
+The best control measure for tomato blight is prevention (see below).

-Remove and destroy infected leaves (be sure to wash your hands afterwards to keep fungus from spreading unnecessarily).
+Remove and destroy infected leaves (be sure to wash your hands afterwards).

 Once blight is present and progresses, it becomes more resistant to biofungicide and fungicide.
 Treat it as soon as possible and on a schedule.

-Daconil at the first sign of blight when fruit sets (as a preventative measure) or when conditions indicate a strong potential for it to develop.
-Follow label directions.
-Re-apply every 7-10 days or after rain.
-Other diseases (such as early blight, late blight, and gray leaf spot) can be controlled by these biofungicides and fungicides, so application is multi-purpose.
+Other diseases (such as early blight, late blight, and gray leaf spot) can also be controlled by these biofungicides and fungicides, so application is multi-purpose.

 Rotate crops.
 Although it doesn’t live in the soil, Septoria can survive in garden debris, perennials, and weeds for 3 years.